hcodes/WebHID-DS4/README.md

   release. `isClone` is based on feature-report compatibility and is not cryptographic proof that a controller is genuine.

-## Changes since 1.0.5

-The current source includes these breaking changes compared with the published 1.0.5 release:

-- The CommonJS build has been removed.
-Use the ESM import shown above.
-- `init()` has been replaced by `connect()`; use `disconnect()` to close the WebHID session when finished.
-- `state.battery` has been replaced by `state.batteryCapacity`, which can be `null` when the controller reports an error or unknown value.
-- `state.charging` has been replaced by `state.batteryStatus`.
-The exported
-  `BatteryStatus` type distinguishes charging, discharging, full, error, and unknown states.

-See the [changelog](./CHANGELOG.md) for the complete list of changes.

 ## Development

 CI uses Node.js 26 and npm.